-- Following the election of the Chairman of the Council and Vice-Chairman (if there is one) of the Council at the annual meeting, the business shall include: - In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
+- j Following the election of the Chairman of the Council and Vice-Chairman (if there is one) of the Council at the annual meeting, the business shall include: - i.
+In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
 In a year which is not an election year, delivery by the Chairman of the Council of his acceptance of office form unless the Council resolves for this to be done at a later date; - ii.
-Confirmation of the accuracy of the minutes of the last meeting of the Council: - iii.
+Confirmation of the accuracy of the minutes of the last meeting of the Council; - iii.
 Receipt of the minutes of the last meeting of a committee; - iv.
-Consideration of the recommendations made by a committee; - Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - vi.
+Consideration of the recommendations made by a committee; - v.
+Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - vi.
 Review of the terms of reference for committees; - vii.
 Appointment of members to existing committees; - viii.
 Appointment of any new committees in accordance with standing order 4; - ix.
 Review and adoption of appropriate standing orders and financial regulations; - x.
-Review of arrangements (including legal agreements) with other local authorities, not-for-profit bodies and businesses. - Review of representation on or work with external bodies and arrangements for reporting back; - xii.
-In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future: - xiii.
+Review of arrangements (including legal agreements) with other local authorities, not-for-profit bodies and businesses. - xi.
+Review of representation on or work with external bodies and arrangements for reporting back; - xii.
+In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xiii.
 Review of inventory of land and other assets including buildings and office equipment; - xiv.
 Confirmation of arrangements for insurance cover in respect of all insurable risks; - xv.
 Review of the Council's and/or staff subscriptions to other bodies; - xvi.
 Review of the Council's complaints procedure;

 - xvii.
 Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); - xviii.
 Review of the Council's policy for dealing with the press/media; - xix.
 Review of the Council's employment policies and procedures; - xx.
 Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xxi.
-Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council. - k Election process for a chairman - a.
-The retiring chairman must take the first business of the Annual PC Meeting to elect a chairman for the coming year even if, after an election, s/he is no longer a Councillor. - No councillor may be elected as Chairman for more than three consecutive years, unless there are no other candidates nominated and seconded - The Chairman calls for nominations for Chairman from among the Councillors - Each candidate needs a nominator and seconder.
-If no seconder or the person nominated declines that person drops out at this point - e.
-No councillor may propose or second nomination of themselves for Chairman - f.
-If more than 2 candidates are nominated and seconded a first vote is held, the person with the lowest number of votes is out of the running and councillors continue to vote until a clear winner emerges. - g.
-The successful candidate must win by a majority.
-In the event of a tied vote the chairman must exercise his/her second vote to decide the issue. - The new chairman should then sign a Declaration of Acceptance of Office and continues the business on the Agenda - 6.
-EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES - a The Chairman of the Council may convene an extraordinary meeting of the Council at any time.
+Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council.

+6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES